fernandaroeg/RoDaAd_ROS/rgbd_data_adapter/README.md

 # RGB-D Data Adapter

-In the data section, there is a folder with a set of png files with the RGB and Depth images traken from the fullhouse trajectory of the robot in the scenarios.
+In the data section, there is a folder with a set of png files with the RGB and Depth images taken from the fullhouse trajectory of the robot in the scenarios.
 There is also a log file with the timestamps for each reading:

 1.  fullhouse1_rgbd (folder with images)